rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-x-boxed-patterns.md

 <!-- ======================================================================= -->
 # A pattern-based overview

-The difficulty of an implementation is to map the exit-event of each scope onto the end-tag of a surrounding container.
+The difficulty of an implementation is to map the exit-event of each scope onto the end-tag of a parent container.
 (Recall that an end-tag may mark the end of more than one scope).

 Note that the following must be understood from the perspective of a document tree traversal, not from the context of reading a tag-based encoding.
 That is,